daavelino/pwd-strength/README.md

 }
 ```
 that basically uses combinatorics to create all words of `size` length consider the symbols at the `array` parameter.
-TThe idea is, instead of bruteforce all possible words in a given space, it generates all possible same-size words that use only the symbols present in the alphabet.
+TThe idea is, instead of bruteforce all possible words in a given space, it generates all possible same-size words that use only the symbols present on the password's alphabet.
 That makes the bruteforce easier but still relevant.

 **Note**: This is just a simulation.
-If you are really interesting in understand how much is required to crack a password, please consider the value displayed at `Max. # of attempts to sweep the password space:`.
-It can give you a much more precise metric. **The breaking here is performed having the knowledge of the password alphabet, which is generally not the case in real world scenarios**.
+If you are really interesting in understand how much effort is required to crack a password, please consider the value displayed at `Max. # of attempts to sweep the password space:`.
+It can give you a much more precise metric.
+The cracking here is performed having the knowledge of the password alphabet **as granted**, which is generally not the case in real-world cracking scenarios.

 #### Why the default password length is 8-characters long?
 This decision has been taken considering what is recommended by the NIST sp-800-63b, _Digital Identities Guidelines - Authentication and Lifecycle Management_ (June 2017, includes updates as of 03-02-2020) in its [Section 5.1: Requirements by Authenticator Type](https://pages.nist.gov/800-63-3/sp800-63b.html#reqauthtype):